JonatanSchmidlechner/-KubernetesSubmissions/courseProject/README.md

 kubectl apply -k .
 ```

-4. Wait for the app to deploy and check the external IP
+4. Wait for the app to deploy and check the Address

 ```powershell
 kubectl get gateway -n project todoapp-gateway --watch